High Speed 2: New chief executive assessment and Stewart Review

-This was followed by the Stewart Review, primarily into HS2 corporate governance and management, published on 18 June 2025.
+This was followed on 18 June 2025 by the report of the Stewart Review, commissioned by Alexander in September 2024.
+James Stewart, an independent consultant, was asked to review "how the Department for Transport governs and assures delivery of its major projects, with a particular focus on High Speed 2".
 Amongst its conclusions, it stated "The top-down vision of building a railway that would be the best and fastest has been a major factor in undermining attempts to introduce a culture of cost control" and that the project had been "subject to evolving political aims, which pushed forward on the schedule before there was sufficient design maturity and caused progressive removals of scope".

-The same day the Transport Secretary made a statement to parliament accepting all the Stewart recommendations and calling the current situation "an appalling mess".
+The same day, the Transport Secretary made a statement to parliament accepting all the Stewart recommendations and calling the current situation "an appalling mess".
 She concluded that meeting the 2033 project end date was impossible, and that "Billions of pounds of taxpayers’ money has been wasted by constant scope changes, ineffective contracts and bad management".
 In future the project's priority would be to build at the lowest reasonable cost, even if this took longer.
-She confirmed that tunneling to the Euston terminus would go ahead, but she did not choose the design for the station, though noted that the two "failed designs" had cost over £250 million.
+She confirmed that tunneling to the Euston terminus would go ahead but she did not comment on plans for the station, while noting that the two "failed designs" had cost over £250 million.

 Work between Birmingham and Handsacre in Staffordshire was further deferred for four years in October 2025 as part of the project's reset; the work had already been paused in early 2023 in an attempt to control costs.
 Consequently, HS2 services would not extend onto the conventional rail network on opening.
 HS2 states it remains committed to the 18 mi connection.

+Lovegrove review and programme reset

+In May 2026, Transport Secretary Heidi Alexander announced that HS2 was expected to cost between £87.7 billion and £102.7 billion (in 2025 prices).
+Services between Old Oak Common and Birmingham Curzon Street were expected to begin between May 2036 and October 2039, and services to London Euston expected between May 2040 and December 2043.
+Alexander attributed this to construction delays, inflation, and project management issues.
+Alexander also announced that the line's maximum operating speed would be reduced from 360 km/h to 320 km/h, claiming this would save up to £2.5 billion and at least a year in delivery time.

+This followed a government review led by former UK National Security Adviser Stephen Lovegrove which concluded that HS2 suffered from governance and oversight failures within both HS2 Ltd and the Civil Service.
+The review identified the project's "original sins" as including a over-engineered design and "gold plating" focused on very high speeds, changing political priorities, weak contract management, and major underestimation of costs and risks.
+It also found that government oversight bodies lacked sufficient commercial and infrastructure expertise to effectively manage a project of the scale of HS2.